Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Wrought from Moonsilver/Penumbra Gleam/Broken Sword Echo.md

 Prerequisite Charms:
   - "[[ Flawed Strike Mockery]]"
 ---
-As their blades rebound from Penumbra Gleam, enemies are assailed by thoughts of failure.
-Upon successfully blocking an attack, the wielder makes a special counterattack, rolling (Perception + Melee) against the attacker’s Resolve.
+As their blades rebound from [[Penumbra Gleam]], enemies are assailed by thoughts of failure.
+Upon successfully blocking an attack, the wielder makes a special counterattack, rolling ([[Perception]] + [[Melee]]) against the attacker’s [[Resolve]].
 If successful, he suffers a −3 penalty on rolls against the wielder that scene and forms a Minor Tie of self-loathing.
-He can spend Willpower to resist the Tie, but not the penalty.
+He can spend [[Willpower]] to resist the Tie, but not the penalty.

 ## Resonant